bluwy/LuaTween-for-Rainmeter/Tutorial.md

 (Note: If `Tweener.lua` is not located in *@Resources*, change `ScriptFile` to the path containing the script)

-Notice the `TweenGroup` option, this will be the group name that will be updated and redraw everytime this script tweens something. `UpdateDivider` is also set to 1 so it'll we run at `Update=16`.
+Notice the `TweenGroup` option, this will be the group name that will be updated and redraw everytime this script tweens something (Name it whatever you like). `UpdateDivider` is also set to 1 so it'll we run at `Update=16`.

 To create a tween, in the `[LuaTweener]` section, we'll declare a single-type tween.
 More info on types can be found [here](https://github.com/BjornLuG/LuaTween-for-Rainmeter/Syntax.md).